-For every $100 that it would cost to replace your ring (i.e. its appraised value), you should expect to pay somewhere in the range of $1 to $2.
+For every $100 it would cost to replace your ring (i.e. your jewelry’s appraised value), you should expect to pay somewhere in the range of $1 to $2.

-In other words, if you insure an engagement ring with an appraised value of $9,000, you’re likely to pay somewhere between $90 and $180 a year for this insurance policy—which further breaks down to $7.50 to $15 a month.
+In other words, if you insure an engagement ring with an appraised value of $9,000, you’re likely to pay somewhere between $90 and $180 a year for this insurance policy—which further breaks down to somewhere between $7.50 and $15 a month.
 Not too bad, right?

 Of course, there are other factors that come into play, including the geographic region in which you reside.
-If you live in the urban core of a city with a higher crime rate, for example, you’re probably looking at a pricier policy on your ring.
+If you live in the urban core of a city with a higher crime rate, for example, you’re probably looking at a pricier jewelry insurance policy on your prized ring.

-First off, there’s the appraisal process we touched on above.
-Just like the ever-changing market price of a home, the value of the precious metals and diamonds in your engagement ring are always in a state of flux.
-An appraisal will provide you with an accurate and current value of your ring — prior to insuring it.
-This way, a proper policy can be crafted and agreed to by you.
-Typically, an appraisal (or a statement of value) is provided by the jeweler you purchase from, included as part of your purchase (or possibly for a small extra fee).
+First, there’s the appraisal process we touched on above.
+Just like the ever-changing market price of a home, the value of precious metals, diamonds, and other gemstones is always in a constant state of flux.
+An appraisal will provide you with an accurate and current value of your engagement ring.
+Typically, an appraisal is provided by the jeweler who sold the piece to you, included as part of your purchase (or possibly for a small additional fee).

-If you’re looking to insure an existing piece of jewelry, you can always bring it into your jeweler or have it appraised by an independent professional appraiser.
+If you need to insure an existing piece of jewelry, you can always bring it into your jeweler or have it appraised by an independent professional appraiser.
 Professional, reputable jewelry appraisers should offer a set or fixed price (anyone claiming the price is dependent on some variable like the assessed value of your ring is probably someone you should avoid).
-Appraisals include quite a bit of detail, ranging from photographs to signatures and addresses to written statements that describe your ring by its weight, grade, measurement, maker and metal and/or gem quality—along with notation of anything unusual or amiss.
+Appraisals include quite a bit of detail, ranging from photographs to signatures and addresses to written statements that describe your ring by its weight, grade, measurement, maker, metal, and/or gem quality—along with notation of anything unusual or amiss.
 Professional organizations such as the Gemological Institute of America (GIA) also issue certification numbers, which should be clearly identified on the official appraisal form.
-A list of nationally recognized, certified appraisers can be found at https://www.americangemsociety.org/search/newsearch.asp

-Let’s say you decide not to insure your engagement ring.
+Let’s say you decide not to purchase engagement ring insurance.
 Perhaps you live in a picture-perfect, crime-free neighborhood and you never misplace anything.
-With so many bills to pay every month and a wedding still to plan and pay for, why should you shell out a few hundred dollars more a year for jewelry insurance?
+With so many bills to pay every month and wedding plans to make, why should you shell out a few hundred dollars more a year for…ring insurance?

 That all sounds smart…on paper.
-In real life, however, you never know just what tomorrow (or today) holds.
-And no matter how buttoned-down and in-control you may be, certain events still remain beyond the domain of your control.
-Even if your ring would never be stolen or you would never lose it, it remains entirely possible that it could be badly damaged—in all manner of ways.
+In real life, however, you never know just what tomorrow (or even today) may hold.
+And no matter how buttoned-down and Type A you may be, certain events still remain beyond the domain of your control.
+Even if your engagement ring would never be stolen or you would never lose it, it remains entirely possible that it could be badly damaged—in all manner of ways.

 In short, the cost of not insuring your engagement ring could be far, far higher than the nominal fee you’ll pay every year for that peace of mind and protection—in the form of jewelry insurance.
-Here at Zillion, we’ve seen, heard and dealt with quite a few jewelry mishaps.
+Here at Zillion, we’ve seen, heard, felt, and dealt with quite a few jewelry mishaps.
 Thankfully, we also pride ourselves on our unwavering ability to lend a helping hand (and ring finger) to our valued customers.

-Remember, there’s several reasons to insure your jewelry.
+Remember, the value of engagement ring insurance should not be overlooked.
 When the time comes to make that decision, we’d love to work with you to buy a little peace of mind!
 We also invite you to read some of the many Zillion reviews before you decide on your next step.